Covid-19 loves Velcro (or why are some more anxious about this than others?)

 6. Practice using fact brain.
 Pulling out the facts from the big emotions and grounding yourself in those is a good skill to develop.

 7. Invite all your selves to the party.
-Honesty, rather than pushing through with positivity, might be a special kind of social glue in this time.
-I'm not trying to face this experience with peace and acceptance.
-Right now I am a tantruming 3 year old, a whiny teenager, a steady as she goes jaw clenched mama, a nihilistic apocalyptic survivalist, a person with OCD, a demanding scared girlfriend, a terrified hungry war survivor, and a superficial pregnant woman who just wants to wear a pretty dress to a summertime party.
+Honesty, rather than pushing through with positivity, why not try to accept all your selves.
+Right now I am a tantruming 3 year old, a whiny teenager, a steady as she goes jaw clenched mama, a nihilistic apocalyptic survivalist, a demanding scared girlfriend, a hungry survivor, and a superficial pregnant woman who just wants to wear a pretty dress to a summertime party.
 From my selves to yours, welcome to the party.

 So find moments to care for yourself as you would a very small person.
 This may be a time you can give yourself some of what you needed back when you got all the velcro in the first place.
 Be sad if you need to be.
 Be kind to the sadness.
 Be afraid if you need to be.
 Be kind to the fear.
 And if you feel angry, direct it not at yourself, but at the place from where you got all the velcro.